OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

 helpful.

 Click on the `Try it out!` button to call the `GET /v3/Status/Availability` endpoint.
-Swagger UI will issue an HTTP GET request to the server.
-The HTML form will expand to show the resulting output from the HTTP response.
+The Swagger UI issues an HTTP GET request to the server.
+The HTML form expands to show the resulting output from the HTTP response.
+See the following illustration and description.

 ![Status Availability Output](img/status-availability-output.png)